When you have bad credit, it can be difficult to get a credit card – and it’s easy to get stuck in a negative financial cycle.

 There is an annual fee of $35, and the APR is around 18%.
 The card has all the benefits of a traditional Visa.
 According to the company, 99 percent of customers who started with no credit score built their score in as few as six months.

 Account holders can monitor their credit score for free.
 Because this is a Visa card, it has all the standard benefits of any other Visa card.
-The annual fee and the purchase APR varies.
-It’s typically between 19.99% and 25.99%.
+The annual fee for this card varies between $0-99.
+The purchase APR is 20.24%-26.24% variable

 Discover it Secured